-- increased risk of developing ovarian cysts that sometimes cases mild abdominal pain.
+- Increased risk of developing ovarian cysts that sometimes cause mild abdominal pain.
 They usually disappear on their own, however, occasionally they can lead to more serious problems.

 IUDs (Intrauterine Device)

 An IUD is a small contraceptive device that is inserted into your uterus to prevent unwanted pregnancies.
 There are two different types of IUDs available in Australia: the copper IUD and the hormonal IUD.
-IUDs are particularly suited for people who have been pregnant and have difficulty with hormonal contraception, i.e. the pill.
+IUDs are particularly suited for people who have difficulty with hormonal contraception, i.e. the Pill.

-Both types of IUDs do not protect you against STIs or BBVs and can increase your chances of contracting PID as it can introduce bacteria into your cervix, though this is very rare.
+Both types of IUDs do not protect you against STIs or BBVs and can increase your chances of contracting PID in the first three weeks after insertion, as it can introduce bacteria into your cervix, though this is very rare.
 The string attached to the device provides infection with an ideal means of travelling up to the cervix and deep into the fallopian tubes, where they can attack the entire reproductive system.
 Sex workers who can get pregnant are generally advised against the use of IUDs alone.
-Make sure you get a vaginal/pelvic exam, and if necessary a Pap and STI test before having an IUD inserted.
+Make sure you get a vaginal/pelvic exam, and if necessary a Cervical Screening and STI test before having an IUD inserted.
 IUDs do not protect you from STIs or BBVs, and for this reason you should consider using condoms as well.

 - The IUD may expel itself from the uterus.
 This usually occurs during a period and you may not be aware that it is happening.
 Your doctor should inform you how to check that the IUD is still in place.